-This is an exact excerpt from the Original Hcg Diet Manuscript, as written by Dr. A.T.W.
+This is an excerpt from the Original Hcg Diet Manuscript, Pounds and Inches, as written by Dr. A.T.W.
 Simeons: Pounds and Inches.
 Notes may be added at the bottom of the excerpt by the Hcg Diet Info editor or an Hcg Diet Info Forums coach, to clarify or answer commonly asked questions for this particular section of the manuscript.

 Pounds & Inches